Ecuador: Mindo and the Northwest Andes

 Day 1: The tour begins at 6:30 p.m. in Puembo near Quito’s international airport.
 Night in Puembo.

-Day 2: We’ll leave early this morning for Yanacocha Reserve on the Pichincha Volcano.
+Day 2: We’ll leave early for Yanacocha Reserve on the Pichincha Volcano.
 Located in temperate cloud forest, Yanacocha is home to a number of interesting high-elevation species.
 We’ll watch the hummingbird feeders for the amazing Sword-billed Hummingbird, Buff-winged Starfrontlet, and Great Sapphirewing.
-Tanagers are abundant at this elevation, and we’ll hope to find such mountain-tanagers as Scarlet-bellied, Hooded, and possibly the rare Black-chested.
+Tanagers are abundant, and we’ll hope to find mountain-tanagers such as Scarlet-bellied, Hooded, and possibly the rare Black-chested.
 We’ll then descend below the town of Nono through relatively untouched temperate and subtropical forest.
 Here we’ll look for White-capped Dipper, roadside mixed-species flocks, and perhaps a Torrent Duck or our first Andean Cock-of-the-rock, before arriving in late afternoon at Séptimo Paraíso Lodge, our home for the next six nights.
 Night at Séptimo Paraíso.

 Days 3-7: We’ll have five full days to explore the many birding locations close to Séptimo Paraíso.
 The lodge is situated in a forested valley with a trail system right on the grounds.
-The first morning we’ll awake to the sounds of quetzals, motmots, numerous hummingbirds, and perhaps even the bizarre calls of a Wattled Guan, and then simply bird on the grounds in search of tanagers, toucans, antpittas, and myriad other species.
+The first morning we’ll awake to the sounds of quetzals, motmots, numerous hummingbirds, and perhaps even the bizarre calls of a Wattled Guan, and then bird the grounds in search of tanagers, toucans, antpittas, and myriad other species.
 Another day we’ll visit the nearby Tandayapa Ridge and Tandayapa Valley, visiting hummingbird feeders in search of specialties such as Violet-tailed Sylph, Collared and Brown Incas, Purple-bibbed Whitetip, Fawn-breasted and Empress Brilliants, and Buff-tailed and Velvet-purple Coronets.
-Birding the flocks along the road can be exhilarating, and we’ll look as well for Plate-billed Mountain-Toucan and Toucan Barbet.
-Other highlights might include Masked Trogon, Crimson-mantled Woodpecker, Turquoise Jay, Streaked Tuftedcheek, Streak-capped Treehunter, Plain-tailed Wren, Russet-crowned Warbler, many tanagers including Grass-green and Flame-faced, and perhaps even the very rare Tanager Finch (a fancy sparrow).
+Birding the flocks along the road can be exhilarating, and we’ll hope to connect with Plate-billed Mountain-Toucan and Toucan Barbet as well as Masked Trogon, Crimson-mantled Woodpecker, Turquoise Jay, Streaked Tuftedcheek, Streak-capped Treehunter, Plain-tailed Wren, Russet-crowned Warbler, many tanagers including Grass-green and Flame-faced, and perhaps even the very rare Tanager Finch (a fancy sparrow).

 On one morning we’ll depart before dawn to visit a Cock-of-the-rock lek.
 The number of brilliant males attending the lek varies from day to day but the experience is never less than fascinating.
-If it can be arranged, we’ll also witness the now-famous local farmer Angel Paz feeding antpittas (possibly including Giant, Moustached, Ochre-breasted, and Yellow-breasted Antpittas) and other species at his forest reserve,—a truly amazing spectacle!
-On other days we’ll drive to slightly lower elevations and encounter a host of different species, some widespread in the Tropics, some at the southern end of their range (whose northern limit lies in southern Mexico and Central America), and some endemic to the Choco region of western Ecuador and adjacent Colombia.
-We’ll search for species such as Blue-tailed Trogon, Purple-chested Hummingbird, Esmeraldas Antbird, Club-winged Manakin, Slate-throated Gnatcatcher, Choco Warbler, and many “new” tanagers including Moss-backed, Glistening-green, Gray-and-gold, Rufous-throated, Emerald, and Scarlet-browed.
+If it can be arranged, we’ll also witness the now-famous local farmer Angel Paz feeding antpittas, possibly including Giant, Moustached, Ochre-breasted, and Yellow-breasted, and other species at his forest reserve.
+It’s truly an amazing spectacle!
+On other days we’ll drive to slightly lower elevations and encounter a host of different species, some widespread in the tropics, some at the southern end of their range, and some endemic to the Choco region of western Ecuador and adjacent Colombia.
+We’ll search for Blue-tailed Trogon, Purple-chested Hummingbird, Esmeraldas Antbird, Club-winged Manakin, Slate-throated Gnatcatcher, Choco Warbler, and many “new” tanagers including Moss-backed, Glistening-green, Gray-and-gold, Rufous-throated, Emerald, and Scarlet-browed.
 We could also encounter Fasciated Tiger-Heron, Rufous-tailed Jacamar, Orange-fronted Barbet, Red-billed Scythebill, the ethereal Black-tipped Cotinga, the diminutive Black-capped Pygmy-Tyrant, and the very local Indigo Flowerpiercer.
 Nights at Séptimo Paraíso.

 Day 8: We’ll have much of today to look for anything special we may have missed.
-After lunch we’ll drive back toward Quito, perhaps stopping in the arid country above the city to search for a few species that we won’t see elsewhere.
-Possible species at this site include Ash-breasted Sierra-Finch, Band-tailed Seedeater, Golden Grosbeak, Tufted Tit-Tyrant, and Black-tailed Trainbearer.
-We’ll arrive back at our Puembo hotel in the late afternoon in time to rest a bit before a delicious farewell dinner.
+After lunch we’ll drive back toward Quito, perhaps stopping in the arid country above the city to search for a few species that we won’t have seen elsewhere, possibly including Ash-breasted Sierra-Finch, Band-tailed Seedeater, Golden Grosbeak, Tufted Tit-Tyrant, and Black-tailed Trainbearer.
+We’ll arrive at our Puembo hotel in the late afternoon in time to rest a bit before a delicious farewell dinner.
 Night in Puembo.

 Day 9: The trip ends this morning in Puembo.